cloudmesh-community/book/chapters/clusters/pi-spark.md

 ## Test Setup

 Run `spark-shell` from the command line.
-You will have succeded if you see something like this
+You will have succeed if you see something like this

 ```bash